kermitt2/delft/Readme.md

 Visit the [DELFT documentation](https://delft.readthedocs.io) for detailed information on installation, usage and models.

-## TODO

-__Models__:

-* The integration of FLAIR contextual embeddings (branch `flair` and `flair2`) raised several issues and we did not manage to reproduce the results from the full FLAIR implementation.
-We should experiment with https://github.com/kensho-technologies/bubs, a Keras/TensorFlow reimplementation of the Flair Contextualized Embeddings.

-* Try to migrate to TF 2.0 and tf.keras

-* Review/rewrite the current Linear Chain CRF layer that we are using, this Keras CRF implementation is (i) a runtime bottleneck, we could try to use Cython for improving runtime and (ii) the viterbi decoding is incomplete, it does not outputing final decoded label scores and it can't output n-best.

-* Port everything to Apache MXNet? :)

-__NER__:

-* complete the benchmark with OntoNotes 5 - other languages

-* align the CoNLL corpus tokenisation (CoNLL corpus is "pre-tokenised", but we might not want to follow this particular tokenisation)

-__Production__:

-* automatic download of embeddings on demand

-* improve runtime

-__Build more models and examples__...

-* Model for entity disambiguation (deeptype for entity-fishing)

-* Relation extractions (in particular with medical texts)

-Note that we are focusing on sequence labelling/information extraction and text classification tasks, which are our main applications, and not on text understanding and machine translation which are the object of already many other Open Source frameworks.

 ## License and contact

 Distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 The dependencies used in the project are either themselves also distributed under Apache 2.0 license or distributed under a compatible license.